LLNL/Caliper/README.md

     == CALIPER: Wrote 36 records.
     == CALIPER: Finished

-The recorder service will write the time-series trace to a `.cali` file in the current working directory.
+With this profile, Caliper will write a time-series trace to a `.cali` file in the current working directory.
 Use the `cali-query` tool to filter, aggregate, or print traces: